gnosis/projects/pages/gnosis/gnosis.md

 **Trade:** Gnosis Protocol is a fully permissionless DEX, which has been in research and development over the course of the last two years.
 Gnosis Protocol enables ring trades to maximize liquidity.

-**Hold:** The Gnosis Safe Multisig is the most trusted platform to store digital assets on Ethereum and the only formally verified smart contract wallet.
+**Hold:** The Gnosis Safe Multisig is the most trusted platform to manage digital assets on Ethereum.

 *From https://gnosis.io/*